BY RICHARD PORTER FOR SEATTLE NORTHCOUNTRY

 Bring your down parka, several layers, and waterproof boots.
 Some of the best times to visit the Cascades are during the off-season.

 Hotel Indigo is on the Everett Waterfront, rising above the waters of Possession Sound.
 The gourmet food in the hotel’s Jetty Bar and Grille makes this hotel a great place to fuel up before a day on the slopes.
-The hot tub here will soothe sore muscles after a day on the slopes.

 Other savory dining options in Everett include Capers + Olives (Italian-inspired from-scratch cuisine) and Bluewater Distilling on the waterfront.